github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 - Null SSM or queue KMS keys omit their IAM statements.
 - Queue and Parameter Store KMS permissions remain separate and use the least actions required.
 - SSM writes are limited to the configured token and runner-configuration paths.
-- Any wildcard IAM resource has an AWS API limitation documented next to it.
+- Existing wildcard queue-policy behavior remains unchanged by this refactor; new provider IAM permissions use exact resources unless AWS lacks resource scoping.

 ### Compatibility checks